 Aejung Yoon, Esq.

-Reporter:

-Debra Landis, Esq.

-INTRODUCTION TO 2017 PRINT EDITION
+INTRODUCTION TO 2025 PRINT EDITION

 This Manual of Model Civil Jury Instructions (“Manual”) has been prepared to help judges communicate more effectively with juries.

 The instructions in this Manual are models.
 They are not mandatory, and they must be reviewed carefully before use in a particular case.
 They are not a substitute for the individual research and drafting that may be required in a particular case; nor are they intended to discourage judges from using their own forms and techniques for instructing juries.